No Products in the Cart

 Buy Them a Small, Meaningful Gift

 A small, inexpensive gift would be a welcome way to say a warm thank you.
+They might not make your professor a better researcher or boost their standing in health professions, but they'll certainly be motivated to be even better teachers.

 You don’t want to spend a lot of money because even a moderately expensive gift may make your professor uncomfortable.
 They may have to reject it as inappropriate.
 But something modest and heartfelt will likely be well-received.